goodthebest/goodthebest/README.md

 # 👋 Hi, I'm GoodTheBest
-##   Your remote full-stack programmer and IT expert
+##   Your Remote Full-Stack Programmer and IT expert

 ## 🧠 What I Do
 - Helping Individual Miners & Small & Medium Level GPUs/ASICs machine Owners and Mining Farms to Deploy Performamce Hardened, Scalable Mining Pools for all mineable algos and coins including Bitcoin and altcoins.